Marijuana may make you sleepy, but does it really help you sleep?

 “To date, controlled clinical data with regard to the impact of cannabinoids on sleep is limited and somewhat mixed,” Paul Armentano, the deputy director of the National Organization for Reform of Marijuana Laws (NORML), told Healthline.

-He points out a 2017 review on the subject matter as evidence of that.
+He points out a as evidence of that.

 “Cannabis is frequently used by patients as a sleep aid and they typically report subjective benefits from cannabis with regard to getting to sleep and staying asleep,” Armentano said.